 - How to tone highlights at home

-- What to do if you have already given the highlights but they do not have the right tone
+- What to do if you just did the highlights but they do not have the right colour

-- How is the dye prepared to tone highlights?
+- How to prepare the dye to tone highlights?

-- What to do if hair turns gray after bleaching
+- What to do if hair turns gray after the permanent colour

 My hair has already gone through different types of blonde: dye, full bleaching and, right now, highlights, as you can see in the photo.
 I have known firsthand all the problems associated with each type of coloring, and I have learned what is best in each case.
 And that’s why I want to share in the hair care section of this blog all this with you.